Phoenix DUI Attorney

 Have you been Charged with Drunk Driving or Drugged Driving?

-If you are facing a DUI charge, you should be aware that the penalties in the event you are convicted will be life-altering.
-A conviction can affect your present job and future employment possibilities.
-How will you get to work, keep appointments, drive children and family members to school and other activities, go shopping, etc.?
-And what about the serious financial ramifications of fines and insurance surcharges?
-Finally, you may also be subject you to jail time, which would completely turn your life upside down.
+If you are facing a DUI charge, you should be aware that the penalties in the event you are convicted can be life-altering.
+Finding the right attorney to represent you is essential, since a conviction will affect your present job and future employment possibilities, as well as your ability to get to work, keep appointments, drive children and family members to school and other activities, go shopping, etc. And what about the serious financial ramifications of fines and insurance surcharges?
+Finally, you could be facing jail time, which would turn your life completely upside down.

 What is DUI in Arizona?

 The offense of DUI includes driving or being in actual physical control of a vehicle:

 - While under the influence of liquor or any drug, or a combination of the two, if you are impaired to the slightest degree; or

 - If you have a blood alcohol concentration (BAC) of 0.08 or more (0.04 in the case of commercial drivers); or

 - While there is any drug (as defined in the statute) in your system.